 A patient has the right to be given, upon request, full information and necessary counseling on the availability of known financial resources for his or her care.

-A patient who is eligible for Medicare has the right to know, upon request and in advance of treatment; whether the health care provider or healthcare facility accepts the Medicare assignment rate.
+A patient who is eligible for Medicare has the right to know, upon request and in advance of treatment, whether the health care provider or healthcare facility accepts the Medicare assignment rate.

 A patient has the right to receive, upon request, prior to treatment, a reasonable estimate of charges for medical care.